A self-guided bike tour along the world’s most beautiful coastline.

 1: Make a Booking Request

-Once you have completed the booking form we will contact you confirming availability.
-You will then be asked to pay a deposit of €100 per person.
+Please use the booking form opposite.
+Once you have completed the form you will be asked to pay a deposit of €100 to secure your booking.
 Please note that this deposit is non returnable so it is important that you have all your travel details correct before proceeding to book.
-Once we have received your deposit your booking is secure.

 3: Pay Balance

 Full payment is required at least 4 weeks before your arrival date.